 I elicited help from a proper expert: none-other than the best car salesman in Britain!

+This language resonated; it’s terminology we use at Thunderhead, describing ONE’s role in customer-driven journeys.
 Working with a designer, I asked Jamie to visualise the ‘ideal’ selling experience from his perspective.

 Perhaps the view of a salesman – someone who develops exceptional personal relationships – would resonate as we consider multichannel customer buying experiences?